-Volunteering is a dynamic, enriching experience for adults and children alike, and more families are looking to volunteering as a way to spend time together.
-Read on to learn how your volunteering can benefit the whole family.
+Volunteering as a family can be a dynamic, enriching experience for adults and children alike, and more families are looking toward volunteering as a way to spend time together.
+Read on to learn the benefits of volunteering together and the best opportunities for families:

 Children learn through observation and model this behavior.
 When parents or other family members exhibit compassionate behaviors, even young children learn that compassion is a behavior with positive consequences.
-Volunteering teaches other values that parents work so diligently to instill in their children–values such as selflessness, responsibility, and gratitude.
+Volunteering with your children teaches other values that parents and guardians work so diligently to instill–values such as selflessness, responsibility, and gratitude.

 Families are busier than ever, but they still want to carve out time to be together.
-Volunteering is a great way to strengthen family bonds, all while making a difference in the community.
-Ask your children about what causes are important to them.
-Encourage your family to learn more about the cause.
+When you volunteer with your child–or any family member–you strengthen family bonds, all while making a difference in the community.
+Ask your family about what causes are important to them.
+Encourage your children to learn more about the cause.
 Families who talk about compassion and service will help children understand why the work they’re doing is important to others.
 Additionally, having a conversation about volunteerism will help ensure the children are prepared for and engaged in the experience.